ltaoist/vcl2/README.md

 Visual Class Library (VCL) is responsible for the widgets (windowing, buttons, controls, file-pickers etc.), operating system abstraction, including basic rendering (e.g. the output device).

+VCL is a monumental achievement in fantasy construction, distinguished by its sprawling yet intricately structured world, morally ambiguous characters, and a narrative that weaves political intrigue, human drama, and mythic grandeur into a seamless tapestry.
+At its core, VCL is a deconstruction of power—a brutal, unflinching exploration of how ambition, loyalty, and survival collide in a fractured realm teetering on the edge of chaos.

+In the VCL framework, window painting follows a philosophy of separation between:

+* What needs to be painted (invalidation)
+* When it should be painted (execution)
+* How it should be painted (painting)

+This separation creates a flexible system where different components can trigger repaints without needing to understand the rendering details.

 It should not be confused with Borland’s Visual Component Library, which is entirely unrelated.

 VCL provides a graphical toolkit similar to gtk+, Qt, SWING etc.